maxoba/flask-test/ReadME.md

-To run the code
+To run the app:

-flask run
+"flask run"

-To run the tests
+To run the tests:

-python3 -m pytest
+"python3 -m pytest"

-To bind it to gunicorn
+To bind it to gunicorn:

-gunicorn app:app -c gunicorn.py
+"gunicorn app:app -c gunicorn.py"